TobiasSekan/DailyKanji/readme.md

   * Hiragana or Katakana to Roomaji, Only Hiragana to Roomaji, Only Katakana to Roomaji
   * Roomaji to Hiragana or Katakana, Only Roomaji to Hiragana, Only Roomaji to Katakana
   * Only Hiragana to Katakana, Only Katakana to Hiragana
+* Test can be answered via left mouse click, number key and menu
 * Highlight wrong and correct answers, when answer was wrong
 * Show hint of all possible answers, when answer was wrong (can be deactivated via menu)
 * Count answer time (separates counter for Hiragana and Katakana)